-Plantation forestry is the second largest production land use in the Northern Territory (NT) after beef grazing, with more than 47,000 ha of the NT currently growing forest products.
+Plantation forestry is the second largest production land use in the Northern Territory (NT) after beef grazing, with more than 47,000 hectare of the NT currently growing forest products.

-There are three plantation operations in the NT where companies grow African mahogany, black wattle or sandalwood.
+There are 3 plantation operations in the NT where companies grow African mahogany, black wattle or sandalwood.

-African mahogany, Khaya senegalensis, is being grown in the Douglas-Daly region to produce high-value sawn timber used for flooring, fine furniture or veneers.
-The 14,000 ha, unirrigated plantation is the largest African mahogany plantation in the world, with a predicted rotation of 17 - 22 years.
+African mahogany, Khaya senegalensis, is being grown in the Douglas Daly region to produce high-value sawn timber used for flooring, fine furniture or veneers.
+The 14,000 ha, unirrigated plantation is the largest African mahogany plantation in the world, with a predicted rotation of 17 to 22 years.

 Black wattle, Acacia mangium, is being grown on the Tiwi islands for woodchip to produce pulp.
 The approximately 30,000 ha of forest is expected to produce 200,000 and 400,000 green metric tonnes of wood chip for export each year.

 Sandalwood, Santalum album, is grown in irrigated, mixed-species plantations to produce sandalwood oil for pharmaceutical and ceremonial markets worldwide.
 The more than 4,000 ha of plantations in the NT, centred around Katherine, are part of the largest area of sandalwood plantations in the world.